 Grade of Incomplete (I)

 Students who need extra time to complete the objectives of a course because of unusual circumstances such as extended sickness or hospitalization may receive a grade of “I” (Incomplete).
+This must be agreed upon in advance by the student and the instructor, with all work completed prior to the end of the following term.
+Time given to complete the work cannot exceed the original length of the class.
 Students should refer to the course syllabi for information related to all grading standards.
-The student and the instructor must complete an Incomplete Agreement Form which details the work to be completed no later than the agreed date or no later than the end of the next academic term.
+The student and the instructor must complete an Incomplete Grade Agreement form which details the work to be completed no later than the agreed date or no later than the end of the next academic term.
 The “I” is computed in the Grade-Point Average as “0″ quality points.
 However, when a student completes the provisions necessary for the removal of an “I,” the “I” will be removed from the student’s record and replaced with the grade earned.
 The GPA will then be recomputed using the grade earned.
 If course requirements are not met by the deadline given, the grade of “I” will automatically be changed to a grade of “F.” The student must register again for the course.

 Grade of Withdraw (W)

-Please see the one stop articles on withdrawal.
+Please see the Navigation Station articles on withdrawal.

 Students who wish to audit courses must register for those courses.
 If an audit is not declared at the time of registration, students must obtain approval from the instructor of the class and submit a drop/add withdrawal to student services for processing by the end of the 10% point of the semester.
 Students auditing courses receive no credit but are encouraged to attend class, participate in discussions and take examinations.
 Normal attendance policies will apply.
 Students withdrawing during the semester will be given a grade of “W.” Fees for audits are the same as for regular enrollment.
 Academic credit is not earned for audited coursework.
 Therefore, any audited coursework will not be considered for transfer credit toward any other RCCC program.
 Audited courses are not eligible for transfer credit to another institution.